BaoPham92/js-intro/readme.md

 ##### HTML: Structure and Content

-HTML would be like the most stripped down version of that building, just the structure of the building, the building materials, and some content (maybe unfurnished offices, an empty classroom, a set of not-yet-operational bowling-lanes, etc).
+HTML would be like the most stripped-down version of that building -- just the structure of the building, the building materials, and some content (maybe unfurnished offices, an empty classroom, a set of not-yet-operational bowling-lanes, etc).

 ##### CSS: Styling

 CSS is responsible for the appearance of the building, adding granite floors, polished doors, wooden railings, etc. CSS styles the content of a website to look like more than just black text on a white background.

-##### Javascript: Behavior and Functionality
+##### Javascript: Behavior & Functionality

 Javascript might be like the building's elevator systems, ID-scanning & entry systems.
 Javascript handles interactivity and data.